Codecademy/docs/content/java/concepts/errors/classformaterror/classformaterror.md

 ---
-Title: 'ClassFormatError'
+Title: 'IncompatibleClassChangeError'
-Description: 'Occurs when a class file cannot be read or interpreted.'
+Description: 'Occurs when a base class is altered after a child class has already been initialized.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'